 3 - Providing the teachers with too little training and workshops

 iPad devices are renowned for their simplicity and so for some the idea of ‘training’ on an iPad doesn’t seem entirely necessary.
-However, if you ask a teacher who doesn’t have much experience with iPad how you can help a student improve on their reading difficulties with the built-in accessibility features, or use iBooks Author to create media-rich content that can stimulate reluctant readers, you may (understandably) get a very brief response.
+However, if you ask a teacher who doesn’t have much experience with iPad how you can help a student improve on their reading difficulties with the built-in accessibility features, you may (understandably) get a very brief response.

-Apple invests in its Apple Professional Development (APD) training programme to help every school make the best out their iPad devices.
-Covering everything from support-based Vision & Plan training for SLTs to curriculum-based iPad in Mathematics, there’s something for everyone at any level.
-The courses are delivered by Apple Education Trainers (AETs), who are experienced teachers themselves and have been handpicked by Apple for their ability to excite and inspire.
-They work independently from KRCS and are able to offer your school flexible timings to suit your needs.
-AETs can offer full-day, half-day or twilight sessions, onsite at your school and for up to 20 members of staff.
+Apple invests in its Apple Professional Learning (APL) training programme to help every school make the best out their iPad devices.
+Covering everything from support-based Vision & Plan training for SLTs to curriculum-based iPad in Numeracy, there’s something for everyone at any level.
+The courses are delivered by Apple Professional Learning Specialists (APLS), who are experienced teachers themselves and have been handpicked by Apple for their ability to excite and inspire.
+They work independently from KRCS and can offer your school flexible timings to suit your needs.
+APLS can offer full-day, half-day or twilight sessions, onsite at your school and for up to 20 members of staff.

-And if that wasn’t good enough, if you purchase at least 25 iPad or Mac devices in a 6-month window then you can even receive a APD subsidy worth up to £399 off your training.
-A true testament to Apple’s dedication in helping you to make the best out of your investment.
+And if that wasn’t good enough, the purchase of every iPad and Mac from KRCS earn APL training credits that can be redeemed for teacher training.
+A true testament to our dedication in helping you to make the best out of your investment.

 4 - Death-by-app Syndrome